timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/structured-output.md

 We think that streaming structured output from an LLM opens lots of interesting opportunities for Angular developers to build intelligent web applications that leverage the power of natural language.

+There are many use cases for structured output.
+Here are a few.

+- Replace forms with natural language input via text or audio
+- Generate customized dashboards from ambient application state
+- Enable users to navigate, query, build, and customize the entire application user interface using natural language

+We think these are just a few of the use cases, and we're excited to see what you dream and build with hashbrown.

 ---

 ## Example